-The Council plans to fund its services for the 2001/02 financial year as follows:
+The Council will fund its services for the 2001/02 financial year as follows:

-User Charges 33.36%
+User Charges 33.39%

-Grants and Subsidies 4.30%
+Grants and Subsidies 4.20%

-Net Corporate Revenues 17.19%
+Net Corporate Revenues 17.56%

-Capital Value Rating 41.12%
+Capital Value Rating 40.89%

-Uniform Annual Charge 4.02%
+Uniform Annual Charge 3.97%

-These have been adjusted for the Special Dividend of \$128M from Christchurch City Holdings Ltd.
+These have been adjusted for the Special Dividend of \$128m from Christchurch City Holdings Ltd.

 The Council has applied the analyses described above to each of the outputs recognised by its accounting system, and aggregated these into 17 functions.
-If costs were to be allocated in the way suggested by the sum of the individual analyses, rates to the residential sector would have increased by 4.54%, the rural sector increased by 40.80%, institutional sectors by 31.19%, and the commercial sector would have decreased by 6.02%.
+If costs were to be allocated in the way suggested by the sum of the individual analyses, rates to the residential sector would have increased by 3.39%, the rural sector increased by 41.48%, institutional sectors by 18.42%, and the commercial sector would have decreased by 3.17%.
 The Council was concerned that only one sector would experience a rate decrease and resolved as follows:

-- To achieve a greater degree of fairness and equity (s122G(b) Local Government Act 1974). - To respect the obligations to act in the interest of all residents (s122G(a) Local Government Act 1974). - To avoid the significant adjustment difficulties for the residential and rural sectors which would come from a sudden and significant change from the advertised 2.20% in total rates together with the new funding policy, the following modifications are implemented: - Uniform Annual General Charge to remain at \$105 and. - Reallocation of \$2.4M (GST Inclusive) from Residential to Commercial/Industrial and,
+- To achieve a greater degree of fairness and equity (s122G(b) Local Government Act 1974). - To respect the obligations to act in the interest of all residents (s122G(a) Local Government Act 1974). - To avoid the significant adjustment difficulties for the residential and rural sectors which would come from a sudden and significant change from the 2.28% in total rates together with the new funding policy, the following modifications are implemented: - Uniform Annual General Charge to remain at \$105 and - a modification transfer of (GST inc.): - \$1.89m to the commercial sector, - \$1.15m from the residential sector, - \$640,000 from the rural sector and - \$100,000 from Institutions (on the Sewerage rate)

-- Reallocation of \$600,000 from Rural to Commercial/ Industrial. - The modifications are to phase out over three years subject to the impact of the next capital value revaluation due to affect next year's rate allocation.
+The modifications are to phase out over three years subject to the impact of the next capital value revaluation due to affect next year's rate allocation.